zer011b/fdtd3d/Docs/Testing.md

 # I. CI Testing

 Testing for pull requests is performed using github actions CI: open pull request with your changes and it will be automatically tested.
 For details, see [build.yml](../.github/workflows/build.yml), [unit-test.yml](../.github/workflows/unit-test.yml) and [test-suite.yml](../.github/workflows/test-suite.yml).
-Cuda tests are only built but not launched on github actions CI.
+Cuda tests are only built but not launched in github actions CI, in other cases github actions CI is enough for release testing.
+For arm, arm64, riscv64 testing is done under qemu.

 # II.
 Manual Testing